nkrusch/dissertation/readme.txt

 Running the examples shows that the automated analysis ends with the same result as the manual derivation.
-The automatic analysis omits mwp-bounds if a variable's only dependency is its input, i.e. X' ≤ X.
+The automatic analysis omits mwp-bounds if a variable's only dependency is its input, i.e., X' ≤ X results will not be displayed.

 Example 4: Polynomially bounded program is derivable.